 The Equality Act 2010 suggests this is direct discrimination.
 So I’ve contacted 10 of the most popular hotel chains to find out why this is the case.
 My findings are below.

-As a full-time wheelchair user myself, when booking a room I need a fully accessible room, however, I also have a daughter who travels with us.
-Now, finding an accessible room is difficult enough, especially when holiday companies claim to be “fully wheelchair accessible” and then you look at their pictures and find they tell a whole other story.
+As a full-time wheelchair user myself, when booking a room I need a fully accessible room.
+However, I also have a daughter who travels with us.
+Finding an accessible room is difficult enough, especially when holiday companies claim to be “fully wheelchair accessible” and then you look at their pictures (when supplied) and find they tell a whole other story.
 Or worse, you turn up and only find out then.
 Yes, both have happened to me.

 When you are disabled and have a family, being forced to book an extra room for your children is not only a parent’s worse nightmare but this can make a family hotel room “double” in price.
 With new Government rules/regulations around school term holidays, can you imagine how much this would cost at peak times?
 A hotel stay (1 room) can jump from approx £600 to £1200 for a few days stay.
 I wonder what non-disabled customers would say about this if they had to pay for two rooms as family rooms were not offered?
 I’m sure they too would have something to say about it!